Kushal1805/Kushal1805/README.md

 - 👀 I’m interested in Python
 - 🌱 I’m currently learning First Year
 - 💞️ I’m looking to collaborate on .
-- 📫 How to reach me ...
+- 📫 How to reach me :
+       1) Mail : skushal1805c@gmail.com

 <!---
 Kushal1805/Kushal1805 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.